PyO3/pyo3/guide/src/features.md

 This feature changes [`Python::with_gil`](https://docs.rs/pyo3/latest/pyo3/struct.Python.html#method.with_gil) and [`Python::acquire_gil`](https://docs.rs/pyo3/latest/pyo3/struct.Python.html#method.acquire_gil) to automatically initialize a Python interpreter (by calling [`prepare_freethreaded_python`](https://docs.rs/pyo3/latest/pyo3/fn.prepare_freethreaded_python.html)) if needed.

-This feature is not needed for extension modules, but for compatibility it is enabled by default until at least the PyO3 0.14 release.

-If you choose not to enable this feature, you should call `pyo3::prepare_freethreaded_python()` before attempting to call any other Python APIs.
+If you do not enable this feature, you should call `pyo3::prepare_freethreaded_python()` before attempting to call any other Python APIs.

-> This feature is enabled by default.
-To disable it, set `default-features = false` for the `pyo3` entry in your Cargo.toml.

 ## Advanced Features